ney601/design_strategies/design_strategies_research.md

 ### 2. What is the difference between top-down and bottom-up design?
 Which best describes a function oriented design?

+Top-down design gives an overview of the system, which is broken into smaller modules, and then further broken into finer details.
+Bottom-up design specifies each, individual part of the design in detail, which is then linked to form a complete system.

+Function-oriented design is best described by a top-down design, as the system is refined by a hierarchy of increasing levels of details.

 ### 3. In which design methodology would a class diagram be most useful?